wojciechuszko/stage_structured/simple_2stages/readme.md

-Simple implementation of a stage-structured biomass model, with inorganic nutrient, algae, and zooplankton juveniles feeding with a type III functional response
+Simple implementation of a stage-structured biomass model, with inorganic nutrient, algae, and zooplankton juveniles and adults feeding with a type III functional response.
+System of 4 ODEs, numerically simulated across time.